Resources in .NET Apps

 For more information, see the Packaging and Deploying Resources article.

-If a default thread UI culture is not explicitly assigned, by retrieving the culture for the current user on the local computer by calling the Windows
+If a default thread UI culture is not explicitly assigned, by retrieving the culture for the current user on the local computer. .NET implementations running on Windows do this by calling the Windows

 You can then retrieve resources for the current UI culture or for a specific culture by using the System.Resources.ResourceManager class.
-Although the ResourceManager class is most commonly used for retrieving resources in desktop apps, the System.Resources namespace contains additional types that you can use to retrieve resources.
+Although the ResourceManager class is most commonly used for retrieving resources, the System.Resources namespace contains additional types that you can use to retrieve resources.
 These include: